 What it is

 Social capital is value that lives in relationships rather than in any one person: the networks you're part of, the norms of give-and-take inside them, and the trust they produce.
-Bonding capital is your close ties.
-Bridging capital is the looser ties across groups, and modern convenience starves the bridging kind first.
+It's what lets you borrow a ladder, get a job lead, find a good mechanic, or have someone watch your kid for an hour, without any of it involving money.
+Sociologists split it in two.
+Bonding capital is your close ties, the people who already love you.
+Bridging capital is the looser ties across groups, the neighbor, the barista, the guy from the old job, and modern convenience starves the bridging kind first.

 Why it matters